bowman2001/perplexdoc/content/doc/site/search-with-pagefind/index.md

 weight: 680
 ---

-The theme is prepared for getting indexed by {=Pagefind} and offering its UI on a search page.
+The theme is prepared to get indexed by {=Pagefind} and offers its UI on a search page.
 {.p-first}
 <!--more-->

 [Pagefind](https://pagefind.app) is a static search library that scales for large sites and requires no additional hosting.
 The search indices for self-hosting are generated directly from the HTML content.

 The library is available as a node package (install with `npm i pagefind`).
-We run the indexer every time after Hugo has generated our current site in the project root with `npx pagefind --source "public"`.
-This call generates the indices and adds a {$_pagefind} directory to our site in the {$public} folder.
+The indexer needs to run every time after Hugo has generated the site.
+In the project root run `npx pagefind` with options or a configuration file.
+This call generates the indices and adds a {$pagefind} directory to our site in the {$public} folder.
 This folder contains the indices, the Javascript API, and the user interface.

 The theme template in the folder {$layouts/search} calls this user interface.